 Once you learn how to make air fryer baked potatoes (jacket potatoes), there will be no going back.
 Who knows, you might find yourself making it every week as I do.
-These baked potatoes are tender and fluffy on the inside with the right amount of crispiness on the outside.
+These air fryer jacket potatoes are tender and fluffy on the inside with the right amount of crispiness on the outside.
 Let me show you how to make it in 2 easy steps.

-Are you new to air fryer and still wondering what to cook in it, well apart from frozen foods the first thing you want to cook are potatoes.
+Are you new to the air fryer and still wondering what to cook in it, well apart from frozen foods the first thing you want to cook is potatoes?

-For a quick reference, baked potatoes is known as jacket potatoes here in the UK.
+For a quick reference, baked potatoes are known as jacket potatoes here in the UK.

 Why you need to make this recipe

-A great weeknight dinner the whole family would love.
-My family enjoys baked potatoes with baked beans and air fryer sausages for dinner and sometimes with sausage curry and leafy salad.
+- A great weeknight dinner the whole family would love.
+My family enjoys jacket potatoes with baked beans and air fryer sausages for dinner and sometimes with sausage curry and a leafy salad.

-You will need the following to make this recipe
+You will need the following to make air fryer jacket potatoes

 Baking potatoes: I love using Marabel potatoes.
 Other good baking potatoes include Maris piper or russets.

 Do I need to preheat my air fryer